aVisoko/AFROTC-Attendance-Tracker/README.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 ## Also because I'm not entirely sure I did that right -- here is the link -- https://www.youtube.com/watch?v=eA0ire79UCU

+## See the file "Databasefinal.png" for a simple explanation and drawing of the schema